ColdTrick/event_manager/README.md

 - Create site and group events
 - Listing of upcoming events
 - Maps integration
- - Show events on a map
+ - Show events on a map (using OpenStreetMaps with Leaflet.js)
- - Use Google Maps or OpenStreetMaps (with Leaflet.js)

 - Create simple or advanced events with
  - Registration forms